 We've spent a lot of time at Who What Wear thinking ahead and working out what everyone will be wearing in 2018.
 And seeing as it's still only a quarter(ish) of the way through the year, it seems only fitting to predict the trends for one of the biggest items around right now: sneakers.
 As they're now a staple for everyone's wardrobes, we're keen to know what we should invest for the rest of the year.

-But as we don't have a fashion crystal ball (although that would be fabulous), we turned to expert Emily Gordon-Smith, head of fashion at Stylus, an innovation research and advisory company.
-Essentially, it gages consumer behaviour to work out just what people might be shopping for in the future.
-Thanks to Gordon-Smith, we've now got five key sneaker trends that everyone will be wearing in 2018.
-Want to know what they are?
+But as we don't have a fashion crystal ball (although that would be fabulous), we turned to expert Emily Gordon-Smith, head of fashion at Stylus, an innovation research and advisory company that gauges consumer behaviour to work out just what people might be shopping for in the future.
+Thanks to Gordon-Smith, we know the five key sneaker trends everyone will be wearing in 2018.
 Keep scrolling to find out what you need to invest in now to stay ahead of the trainer game.

-1. Muted tones and exaggerated soles
+1. Muted Tones and Exaggerated Soles

 "A look that remains relevant and popular in 2018 is the white sneaker, which will be rebooted with an exaggerated moulded sole that creates an overblown silhouette.
 A muted palette of whites, pastels and some metallics will offer an ultra-modern look.
 Detailing will be kept to a minimum, featuring only subtle touches like a bias frill."

-2. Sport for fashion, not fitness
+2. Sport for Fashion, Not Fitness

-4. "Ugly" sneakers
+4. "Ugly" Sneakers

 "Female customers will become the priority for many of the big sneaker brands and for the long haul.
 We're seeing a growing female sneakerhead community emerge, which is driving how product rereleases are engineered, influencing design and a move towards unisex styling.
-Kicked off by Puma x Fenty, this trend, a huge area of growth, will gain new momentum in 2018."
+Kicked off by Puma x Fenty, this trend—a huge area of growth—will gain new momentum in 2018."